shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Game controller support for macOS and tvOS (required for MacOS)
+- Try different scenes for the different platforms rather than the runtime check we have at the moment.
+Also remove the pause button on all but iOS devices.
-- Look at the button class and get the focus rings to work on tvOS.
+- Game controller support for macOS and tvOS (required for MacOS).

 ## Next Tasks
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.